Data Curation from Privacy-Aware Agents: Introduction

 Second, to guarantee the uniqueness of the aforementioned equilibrium we argue that the curator must herself have private information which is part of the input and, furthermore, this information must not be negligible.
 We refer to curators whose information is negligible as `helpless' (Definition \ref{Helpless Definition}) and prove that a necessary and sufficient condition for the existence of a successful protocol which equilibrium is unique, is for the agents not to be fanatic and for the curator not to be helpless (Corollary \ref{Corollary 4}, Lemma \ref{Lemma 2}).

-In addition, we go ahead and construct a protocol, which we refer to as the {\it competitive protocol}.
+In addition, we go ahead and construct such protocol, which we refer to as the {\it competitive protocol}.
 The {\bf unique equilibrium} of this protocol is one where agents forego their privacy concerns and information is passed on accurately.
-Our protocol is optimal in the following sense.
+Our protocol is optimal among all successful protocols in the following sense.
 Assume that for some parameters of the problem there exists a protocol possessing an equilibrium that supports the accurate computation of the function.
 Then, indeed, on these parameters our protocol has this exact property (Theorem \ref{Optimality Theorem}).

 This protocol has a disturbing caveat.
 Its single equilibrium is not in dominant strategies.
 In fact, off equilibrium it may be the case that a cooperative agent is guaranteed nothing.
-We then go on and introduce an alternative optimal protocol with a unique cooperative equilibrium, which provides some natural guarantees to cooperative agents, independently of the behavior of others.
+We then go on and introduce an alternative optimal protocol with a unique truthful equilibrium, which provides some natural guarantees to cooperative agents, independently of the behavior of others.